wolandark/BASH_Scripts_For_Everyone/README.md

 # BASH Scripts For Everyone

 ## A collection of BASH scripts that might benefit all *nix users

+- **File Operations** directory contain 3 scripts for finding, copying and deleting files by extension and name

-- aur : A script tp search the AUR with w3m terminal browser
+- **aur** : A script tp search the AUR with w3m terminal browser

-- bfetch : A basic fetch script in BASH
+- **bfetch** : A basic fetch script in BASH

-- mkweb : A Script that creates a directory with current date and makes the essential three files for a web development project along with a basic structure for HTML/CSS
+- **mkweb** : A Script that creates a directory with current date and makes the essential three files for a web development project along with a basic structure for HTML/CSS

-- mlb : A library script that looks in a given path and find all PDF files anf displays a menu using dmenu and opens the PDFs in evince
+- **mlb** : A library script that looks in a given path and find all PDF files anf displays a menu using dmenu and opens the PDFs in evince

-- openconnect_helper : A script that makes connecting to the fastest openconnect server a piece of cake
+- **openconnect_helper** : A script that makes connecting to the fastest openconnect server a piece of cake

-- scoreboard.sh : Scoreboard
+- **scoreboard.sh** : Scoreboard

-- watcher.sh : Watch system resources (needs improvemnet for network monitoring)
+- **watcher.sh** : Watch system resources (needs improvement for network monitoring)

-- word-lookup : Highlight any word and get a definition.
-(Must be bound to a keybonding and needs dunst)
+- **word-lookup** : Highlight any word and get a definition.
+(Must be bound to a key binding and needs dunst)

-- ezdd : A script that makes burning iso and img files to USB devices easy
+- **ezdd** : A script that makes burning iso and img files to USB devices easy

+# Feel free to suggest or add scripts to this repo through PR